jentery/mdia200/index.md

 *Please note that Tuesday, October 10th is the last day for 50% reduction of tuition fees for standard courses.*

+## Week 7 (Oct.
+16 and 19): Media and Affect

+*Monday, October 16th*

+* Please read ["You Don’t Like Violence But Want to Watch *Squid Game"](https://www.washingtonpost.com/lifestyle/2021/10/14/tv-violence-squid-game-watch/) before we meet today.
+* I recommend completing a draft of Worksheet 2 by today if you can.
+Your response is due by noon this Friday.
+* Today, I'll lecture on approaches to affect and media.
+* I will also circulate and review [Worksheet 3](https://jentery.github.io/mdia200/worksheet3.html)) today.
+It covers material from Weeks 7, 8, and 9 and is due by Friday, November 10th at noon.

+*Thursday, October 19th*

+* Please review our [glossary](https://jentery.github.io/mdia200/glossary.html) for Weeks 6 and 7 and let me know if you'd like me to clarify or elaborate anywhere.
+* Today, we'll discuss "You Don't Like . . ." and conduct a social tie exercise.
+I'll also introduce some terms for engaging television in media studies.

+*Friday, October 20th by 12pm* (no class; just a due date)

+* Please use Brightspace to submit Worksheet 2 (20% of your final mark) in DOCX, RTF, or PDF by noon today.

 # Policies

 Here are the policies for this course.
 If anything is unclear, ignorant, or mistaken, then please let me know.
 I'll correct it.